Statement

 A pediatrician making icons of the body.

 My practice draws on two traditions of looking at the body.
-One is the medical archive — the body as medicine sees it, opened and drawn, the diagram from Galen through Vesalius’s Fabrica (1543) to the present-day textbook.
-The other is the Romanian Orthodox tradition of writing icons on glass in the village of Nicula, in Transylvania.
-You do not paint an icon there.
-You write it — God cannot be drawn, only written.
-The tradition ended with my great-grandfather, Gheorghe Feur — Clopotarul (the Bellringer) — the last icon writer working in the village in 1972.
+One is the medical archive — the body as medicine sees it, opened and drawn, from Galen through Vesalius’s De Humani Corporis Fabrica (1543) to the present-day textbook.
+The other is the Romanian Orthodox practice of writing icons on glass in the village of Nicula, in Transylvania, where you do not paint an icon but write it: the word of God can be transmitted, not invented.
+The last to write them in the village was my great-grandfather, Gheorghe Feur — Clopotarul, the Bellringer.
+I am the first to write them after him, four generations and an ocean on; the work is how the line continues.

-Medical seeing moves outside in — the body made legible by being opened.
-The icon moves inside out — the saint written, not depicted.
-In both, I witness what does not get revealed, and what crosses the line when it does.
-The body I return to is sacred and dissected, queer and held, resilient and fading — the posture of life inside the moment of decay.
+Medical seeing moves from the outside in: the body made legible by being opened.
+The icon moves from the inside out: the saint written onto the surface, never breached to be known.
+I work in the seam between them — witnessing what a body does not reveal, and what crosses the line when it is made to.
+The body I return to is sacred and dissected at once, queer and held, resilient and fading: the posture of a life inside the moment of its decay.

-Both inheritances are carried across mediums chosen by what the subject permits to be shown.
-Often the body is in water, as in a falling drop — the in between: water is what we are around, what we are made of, and what runs through us.
-The work catches light at the surface where one reading of the body ends and another begins — the skin against sky, the figure against ground, the icon against light.
+Each piece is made in whatever medium the subject will permit.
+Often the body is in water — a figure in a falling drop, in the in-between, since water is what we are around, what we are made of, and what runs through us.
+The work catches the light at the surface, where one reading of the body ends and another begins: skin against sky, figure against ground, icon against light.

-Across the work, the same hinges recur — being born, falling in love, finding a passion, getting ill, passing on.
-The bodies that occupy them change.
-What gets carried through is the yoke — the inheritance — and underneath, as is life, a heartbeat.
+The same passages keep returning in the work — being born, falling in love, falling ill, passing on, and the finding, somewhere across all of it, of a calling.
+The bodies that move through them are never the same, and each arrives certain its passage is the first ever made.
+What carries through is the inheritance, the yoke; and under it, as under any living body, a heartbeat.
 From beat to beat — the count the Bellringer kept, the count I keep.

 — C Fodoreanu